eulincon/zlincon/README.md

 ### Hi there 👋

 My name is Lincon Brito from Brazil (🇧🇷).
-I've been working as Front-End Developer.
+I've been working as Full-Stack Web Developer.
 I'm passionate about open source projects, and I've always loved to produce a lot of content during my beginning career.

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).

+- 🌱 I’m currently learning Django, React.js and AI with Python.